How to scan documents in a ASP.NET Web Application?

 Capture Devices

-Dynamic Web TWAIN is a document scanning SDK specifically designed for web applications.
-It allows you to capture images from TWAIN/WIA/SANE compatible scanners, digital cameras and capture cards.
+Dynamic Web TWAIN is a robust document scanning SDK designed for web applications.
+It supports a wide range of devices, including TWAIN/WIA/SANE-compatible scanners, digital cameras, and capture cards, making it a versatile choice for your document scanning needs.

-How to Scan Document in ASP.NET App with Dynamic Web TWAIN?
+Implementing Document Scanning in an ASP.NET Application with Dynamic Web TWAIN

-Dynamic Web TWAIN is a client-side SDK and you can call all the APIs of Dynamic Web TWAIN in JavaScript.
-After scanning, browser users can save the images to local disk, web server, database or SharePoint libraries etc. Here we will show you how to upload the scanned images to web server in C# and VB.NET.
+Since Dynamic Web TWAIN is a client-side SDK, you can interact with it using JavaScript.
+After scanning, users can save the images to various destinations, such as the local disk, web server, database, or SharePoint libraries.
+Below, we demonstrate how to upload scanned images to a web server using C# and VB.NET.

 function DWT_AcquireImage() {